Fixed Term Tenancies

 You'll receive written confirmation of the outcome of the review at least six months before the tenancy is due to end.
 We'll also explain the reason for the decision, which is likely to be one of the following:

 - You are granted another five year fixed term tenancy, or

 - We offer advice and support to help you move to another home which is more suited to your housing need, or

 - We confirm that a new tenancy will not be granted and you need to find alternative accommodation within six months.

-If you are required to leave your home, we will provide advice about other housing options.
-We will also ask you to speak to Wycombe District Councils’ Housing Options Team to discuss other options available to you.
+If you are required to leave your home, we'll provide advice about other housing options.
+We'll also ask you to speak to Buckinghamshire Councils’ Housing Options Team to discuss other options available to you.

 Can you appeal against a decision that says you can’t stay in the property?

 Yes you can.
 You must lodge your appeal in writing within 10 days of being informed of our decision.
 The appeal will be heard by a Review Panel which will consist of staff who have had nothing to do with the decision that was made, and may include one of our volunteers.
 You can bring someone with you to the appeal to support you.
 More information is available on request.